gabeklein/expressive-mvc/README.md

 ```

-> While this approach is obviously cleaner, it's also subtly more efficient than inline-functions.
-Not only do these actions have names, we avoid making a new closure for every render.
+> While obviously cleaner, this is also subtly more efficient than inline-functions.
+Not only do actions have names, we avoid making a new closure for every render.
 This can save _a lot_ of unnecessary rendering downstream, for otherwise "new" callbacks. 😬

 ```jsx
 const KitchenCounter = () => {